Tracking The Tropics: Hurricane Elsa Winds, Rain Spreading Across Windward Islands

 - St. Lucia

+- South coast of the Dominican Republic from Punta Palenque to the border with Haiti

-A Tropical Storm Warning is in effect for:READ MORE: Former UM Coach Mark Richt Diagnosed With Parkinson's
+A Tropical Storm Warning is in effect for:READ MORE: Federal Unemployment Benefits Ending Early In Some States

 - Martinique